 At the countrywide level, the racial-ethnic distribution of woodworking majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Woodworking, too.
-About 14.0% of those with this major are international students.
+Woodworking appeals to people across the globe.
+About 16.7% of those with this major are international students.
 The most popular countries for students from outside the country are: